 Describe any previous or ongoing assessment or inventory work in your project’s geographic area and how this project will build upon, rather than duplicate, the completed work.

 The Iverson Stakeholder Integration Project will build upon the two previous Feasibility Studies for the Iverson Marsh (Iverson Farm Restoration Feasibility Study, 2001, and Flood Study to Determine Alternatives for Restoration and Enhancement of Marsh Habitat and Shoreline Process for the Iverson Farm Property on Camano Island, 2001) to further address the feasibility of restoring inter-tidal marsh to partial or all of the old Iverson Farm.
 The previous feasibility studies recommended that additional studies be conducted to ensure that the Long Beach residential development does not experience increased flood hazard as a result of proposed restoration actions.
 This phase of feasibility will assess potential flood hazard as well as salt water intrusion risks using a hydrodynamic model that simulates water surface elevations during storm surge events.

+The Island County Noxious Weed Program is currently implementing the Iverson Preserve Noxious Weed Management Plan 2013-2020 to present effective long term noxious week managmetn strategies guided by a detailed implementation schedule using species specific integrated control methods.
+The majority of the noxious weed control work at Iverson has been the Spartina control effort funded through the Washington State Department of Agriculture (WSDA) since 1996.
+In 1996 there were approximately 20 solid acres of Spartina in the mudflats off Iverson.
+In 2013, only 0.105 acres were found and treated with herbicide and an additional 13 square feet of plant material were dug up and removed.
+Island County’s current contract with WSDA for Spartina control extends through June 30,2015.
+The goal is to have all of the Spartina eradicated by this time.

 If your project includes developing a design: